talut/react-native-picker-module/README.md

 # React Native Picker Module for Android & IOS

 With this package you can easily use picker with onPress function.
 Also this package is workaround for Android Picker problem (https://github.com/facebook/react-native/issues/15556).

 Using `Modal` and `Picker` component for IOS and using `RecyclerView` and `AlertDialog` for Android as `NativeModule`.

 <img src="./docs/android-picker-module.png" width="200"> <img width="200" src="./docs/ios-picker-module.png"><img width="200" src="./docs/itemWithImageExample.jpg">

-### Version >= 1.2.0 now has AndroidX support.
-If you want to use this package without AndroidX support please use v1.1.1
-#### Facebook RN blog post about v0.60 and AndroidX support: [https://facebook.github.io/react-native/blog/2019/07/03/version-60](https://facebook.github.io/react-native/blog/2019/07/03/version-60)

-### Verison 1.4.0
+### Verison 2.0.0
 - useNativeDriver flag added.
 - You should

 ## Getting Started